 My daughter’s Mickey Mouse birthday party was last week, and I had so much fun putting everything together.
 While there are TONS of Mickey birthday items you can buy, I decided to make most of the party details myself.
-This week I will be sharing all the Mickey Mouse crafts, decorations, and recipes I used for the birthday party, so stay tuned!
+Today I am sharing how I created the perfect Mickey Silhouette without using a digital cutting machine.

 One of the themes I repeated through the whole party was the classic Mickey Mouse silhouette.
 I needed lots of paper Mickey heads, but I don’t have a Silhouette or Cricut machine.
-Fortunately, Mr. Disney made Mickey’s silhouette easy to replicate, even without a die-cutting machine!
+Fortunately, Mr. Disney made the iconic Mickey Mouse silhouette easy to replicate, even without a die-cutting machine!

 Cut two circles with 1 1/2 inch diameters.
 Place them an inch apart from each other (4 inches from the far side of one circle to the far side of the other).